 Blockchain would enable industrial collaboration along (together with other) benefits of easier tracking and free transfer and redemption of any points in different platforms.

 Fees reduction for merchants: Merchants pay about $35 billion a year to third-party processors for servicing prepaid or private-label credit cards that are tied to loyalty points.
-Using blockchain and cryptocurrencies will see them reduce the amount of fees to 80 percent because they can issue tokens of their own.
-They will also have ability to track transactions and balances and usability of these points and therefore can adjust when needed in order to save more costs.
+Using blockchain and cryptocurrencies will see them reduce the number of fees to 80 percent because they can issue tokens of their own.
+They will also have the ability to track transactions and balances and usability of these points and therefore can adjust when needed in order to save more costs.